 The objective of this two-and-a-half-day “Business and Society Research Seminar” is to bring together doctoral students, emerging scholars, and more experienced academics to present and discuss their research projects and receive feedback in a stimulating, developmental and friendly atmosphere.
 We will explore commonalities as well as differences in each other’s research approaches and themes in an inspiring, sociable, and convivial academic setting.
 Similarly to previous editions of the seminar, this year’s event will be composed of plenary, thematic paper discussion sessions, and workshop sessions dedicated to research methodology and publication strategy.
 Furthermore, we will put an emphasis on collaboration and dialogue with practitioners.
 All sessions will involve fellow PhD students, emerging scholars, and more experienced researchers.

 The 2019 edition of the Business & Society seminar will be held in the beautiful city of Amsterdam, hosted by VU University and the Amsterdam Business Research Institute (ABRI; www.abri.vu.nl).
-The seminar is organized in collaboration with and financially supported by the Society for the Advancement of Management Studies (SAMS), the Louvain CSR Network of the LouRIM Louvain Research Institute in Management and Organizations (Belgium), University of Namur (Belgium), the Chair in Corporate Social Responsibility at Audencia Business School (France), IÉSEG Center for Organizational Responsibility (ICOR) at IÉSEG School of Management (France), and ICHEC Brussels Management School (Belgium) and the Chair in CSR at University of Mannheim (Germany).
+The seminar is organized in collaboration with and financially supported by the Society for the Advancement of Management Studies (SAMS), the Louvain CSR Network of the LouRIM Louvain Research Institute in Management and Organizations (UCLouvain, Belgium), University of Namur (Belgium), the Chair in Corporate Social Responsibility at Audencia Business School (France), IÉSEG Center for Organizational Responsibility (ICOR) at IÉSEG School of Management (France), and ICHEC Brussels Management School (Belgium) and the Chair in CSR at University of Mannheim (Germany).

 More than 25 experienced researchers in the field are invited to attend the seminar.
 Next to the organizing committee, confirmed guests include Frank Boons, Joep Cornelissen, Panikos Georgallis, Frank den Hond, Arno Kourula, Christine Moser, Michelle Westermann-Behaylo, and many others...